-Reports show that nearly a billion dollars is overpaid each year by taxpayers who don’t take advantage of all the credits, deductions, and income adjustments they’re entitled to.
-Here are the twelve most common deductions that tax filers often overlook.
-Be sure to check with your accountant to make sure they apply to your particular circumstances.
+Recent reports show taxpayers overpay by nearly a billion dollars each year because they take advantage of all the credits, deductions and income adjustments they’re entitled to.
+Here are the 12 most common deductions tax filers often overlook.
+Be sure to check with your accountant to make sure they apply to you and your dental practice.

-- Child care credit - Working people used to be limited to a $5,000 childcare credit through their employer-based reimbursement account.
+- Child care credit: Working people used to be limited to a $5,000 child care credit through their employer-based reimbursement account.
 Now, up to $6,000 can qualify for the credit (although the $5,000 still applies to reimbursement accounts).

-- The child tax credit has doubled - From $1,000 to $2,000 per child under the age of 17.
-Eligibility income limits have been substantially increased from $75,000 to $200,000 (single filers) and from $110,000 to $400,000 (married filing jointly).
+- The child tax credit has doubled: From $1,000 to $2,000 per child under the age of 17.
+Eligibility income limits have substantially increased from $75,000 to $200,000 (single filers) and from $110,000 to $400,000 (married filing jointly).
 Even taxpayers with zero tax liability are eligible for a $1,400 credit per child.

 - Lost deduction from prior years: Even if you didn’t take advantage of a deduction last year, it doesn’t mean all is lost.
 Many deductions can be carried over to later years if they’re not used in the year they occur.
 You’ll need to speak with your tax preparer for details, but some examples of holdover deductions include business losses from your dental practice and charitable contributions.

 This list of available credits and deductions, a little research and a skilled tax preparer can go a long way towards reducing your tax burden and saving you more money.

 This information was provided from US Bank, an endorsed company of ADA Member Advantage.
 Learn more about US Bank.